scottyeager/info_foundation/src/grid/farming_logic_python.md

             return 0

     def uptime_check(self):
+        return 1 #not implemented yet
+        #untill certification progr is active we will not check uptime
+        #this is planned for end summer 2020 (to be confirmed)
         if self.certified_capacity:
             #the threefold explorer return 1 if agreed sla achieved (part of certification)
             #the std requested SLA is 99.8% for a certified farmer (1.44h per month)